Wolves in Great Britain: Past presence in England and Wales

 Humphrey Head, a limestone outcrop at the mouth of the Kent estuary where, allegedly, the last English wolf was killed in the 14th century.

-The earliest known remains of wolves in Britain are from Pontnewydd Cave in Wales, dating to around 225,000 years ago, during the late Middle Pleistocene (Marine Isotope Stage 7).
+The earliest known remains of wolves in Britain are from Bontnewydd Cave in Wales, dating to around 225,000 years ago, during the late Middle Pleistocene (Marine Isotope Stage 7).
 Wolves continuously occupied Britain since this time, despite dramatic climatic fluctuations.
 The Roman colonisation of Britain saw sporadic wolf-hunting.
 Exploitation of wild fauna was limited in the latter half of the first millennium.
 King Edgar the Peaceful of England is traditionally recorded to have demanded, in 957, three hundred wolf pelts from the kingdoms of north and south Wales.
 This is first recorded in William of Malmesbury's Gesta Regum Anglorum.
 There is, however, no evidence of wolf hunts in early medieval Wales, or even Scotland.
 Wolves at that time were especially numerous in the districts bordering Wales, which were heavily-forested.
 Wolves had been driven from the south of England by the time of the Norman Conquest.

 This imposition was maintained until the Norman conquest of England.
 At the time, several criminals, rather than being put to death, would be ordered to provide a certain number of wolf tongues annually.
 The monk Galfrid, whilst writing about the miracles of St Cuthbert seven centuries earlier, observed that wolves were so numerous in Northumbria that it was virtually impossible for even the richest flock-masters to protect their sheep, despite employing many men for the job.
-The Anglo-Saxon Chronicle states that the month of January was known as “Wolf monath”, as this was the first full month of wolf-hunting by the nobility.
+The Anglo-Saxon Chronicle states that the month of January was known as "Wolf monath", as this was the first full month of wolf-hunting by the nobility.
 Officially, this hunting season would end on 25 March; thus it encompassed the cubbing season when wolves were at their most vulnerable, and their fur was of greater quality.

 The Norman kings (reigning 1066-1154) employed servants as wolf hunters and many held lands granted on condition that they fulfilled this duty.
 William the Conqueror granted the lordship of Riddesdale in Northumberland to Robert de Umfraville on condition that he defend that land from enemies and wolves.
 There were no restrictions on or penalties for the hunting of wolves, except in royal game reserves, under the reasoning that the temptation for a commoner to shoot a deer there would be too great.